Picus-Security-Golang-Bootcamp/homework-3-week-4-Metehan1994/README.md

 ## Overview

-A prototype of program reading CSV file, connecting database on PostGreSQL and creating two tables on it which are "Author" and "Book".
+A prototype of program reading CSV file, connecting database on PostGreSQL and creating two tables on it which are "Author" and "Book" is created.

 ## How to Use the App ?